justeattakeaway/fozzie-components/packages/services/f-analytics/README.md

     export default config;
     ```
 </br>

   ## Options
-  Note; althought f-analytics gathers most of it's analytical data from within it does rely on a specific GTM objects to be supplied by your "Smart Component".
+  Note: although f-analytics gathers most of it's analytical data from within it does rely on a specific GTM objects to be supplied by your "Smart Component".
 See object spec. below:

   ```js
     options: {